ocf/ocfweb/ocfweb/docs/docs/staff/backend/vhost-mail.md

 * Each virtual user has its own password (not the same as the account password)

-* Simple admin panel built into atool for admins to set passwords for emails.
+* Simple admin panel built into ocfweb for admins to set passwords for emails.
   It might also be cool if you could change your own password (without having the group password), but that's low priority.